HeatherRemacle/exchangelabops/phases/partner.md

 Not every journey is the same, but given what we have seen to be possible when the right conditions are in place, here is want you can expect from a digital delivery team in the lab:

-**Within a month**, program areas build a team and align their organizaton to support Agile delivery.
+**Within a month**, program areas build a team and align their organization to support Agile delivery.

 **Within two months**, teams clarify the problem they are trying to solve.